kennethloeffler/anatta/README.md

 * An entity is a numeric ID representing a logical game object: a door, monster, level, status effect, whatever!

-* A component is plain data associated with one entity.
+* A component is a named piece of data associated with one entity.
 It shouldn't contain functions or have methods.
-In Roblox, this requirement can be relaxed to accommodate `Instance`-typed components and members (among others).
+In Roblox, this requirement should be relaxed to accommodate `Instance`-typed components and members (among others) .

 * The registry stores entities and their components.
 It provides methods to create and destroy entities, and get, set, update, or test for any component or set of components on an entity.